vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

   </tr>
 </table>

-Some sample dashboards are shown below.
+Some sample dashboards are as follows.
 Tanzu Observability can display metric data from the full stack of application elements from the platform (VMware ESXi servers), to the virtual environment, to the application environment (Kubernetes), and down to the various components of an application (APM).

 #### ESXi Dashboards